bhaskar2004/bhaskar2004/README.md

 <div align="center">

-# Hey there! 👋 I'm Bhaskar
+# Hey there!
+I'm Bhaskar

-CS engineer who loves solving problems and building things.
+Just a CS student who happens to love finding bugs.
+I'm the guy who'll test your app until something breaks, then figure out why.
+I'm all about making sure software is solid, reliable, and won't fall apart when people actually use it.
+Details matter, and I'm kind of obsessed with getting them right.

 <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="300" alt="coding">

 </div>

 ## A bit about me